Frequently Asked Questions

-Q: Even if you are 18, are you allowed to smoke at conferences?
+Q: If you are 18, are you allowed to smoke at conferences?

 A: No, smoking is prohibited for all students during all BPA conferences.
 Before SLC, each student is required to sign a code of ethics, which clearly states that all students cannot smoke.
 The code of ethics is included on the SLC permission slip and can be found on the State Leadership Conference page.